-If you'd like to try a quicker, more contemporary-looking wreath, why not try our guide to making a cookie-cutter wreath.
+If you'd like to make a quicker, more contemporary-looking wreath, why not try our guide to making a cookie-cutter wreath.
 All you'll need are around 20 cookie cutters in festive shapes, some clear string and a ribbon.
 Hang as a decoration, or use as an ingenious way to present cookie cutters as a gift for a baker.

 For some festive arts and crafts that the kids can get stuck into, follow our guide to making a homemade Advent calendar.
-Let them decorate their own using a muffin tin, some card, and as many pens, paints or glitter glues as they can get their hands on.
+Let them decorate their own using a muffin tin, some card and as many pens, paints or glitter glues as they can get their hands on.
 Fill each hole with a small treat of your choice and you're ready to hang them up.

 Last but not least, don't forget your Christmas cake!
 You don't have to be a whizz with a piping bag – try our guide to making Christmas cake bauble bunting.
-Make our Suits-all Christmas cake, then ice with jam, marzipan and fondant icing (follow up to step 2 of our Classic iced holly cake).
+Make our suits-all Christmas cake, then ice with jam, marzipan and fondant icing (follow up to step 2 of our classic iced holly cake).
 Experiment with different coloured straws, string and baubles to create a showstopping cake topper.

 Jazz up a standard sponge with some chocolate trees and marvellous mini meringues.
 Check out our Christmas cake decorating ideas for some simple tutorials to follow.